(The Clown Prince of Baseball)

 1910-1912: Semipro ball, weight concerns

-Signing with a semipro team in Walton, NY, Schacht was with the club from 1910-11.
+Signing with a semipro team in Walton, NY, Schacht was with the club in 1910 and 1911.
 After one fine outing against the Cuban Stars and Jose Mendez witnessed by scout Mike Kahoe, Al got a wire from Clark Griffith requesting his presence.
 Griffith was unimpressed by Schacht's size (Al had worn extra clothing during the Mendez game to make himself appear larger) and offered to send him to the Fort Wayne, IN club in the Central League but Schacht turned it down and returned to the semipro game.

 1917: IL loss leader